kashvitak/kashvitak_langgraph_MAT496/README.md

 when we run the graph in studio, we can see a continue_to_fact conditional edge, we pass a list of subjects  and it created basically a bunch of call to the generate_facts node that passed each of the subjects from that list in.

+CHANGES-
+i used it for "facts" instead of "jokes" and coustomised all the nodes and edges to fact. i changed the topic

 ------Notebook4-Reasearch_assistant----

 source selection,giving the system access to arbitrary sources using web serach tools;